xXleowXx/gitlab-charts/doc/charts/globals.md

 The GitLab global Grafana settings are located under `global.grafana`.
 At this time, the only setting available is `global.grafana.enabled`.

-When set to `true`, the GitLab chart will deploy the [Grafana chart](https://github.com/helm/charts/tree/master/stable/grafana), expose it under `/-/grafana` of the GitLab Ingress, and pre-configure it with a secure random password.
+When set to `true`, the GitLab chart will deploy the [grafana/grafana chart](https://artifacthub.io/packages/helm/grafana/grafana), expose it under `/-/grafana` of the GitLab Ingress, and pre-configure it with a secure random password.
 The generated password can be found in the Secret named `gitlab-grafana-initial-root-password`.

 The GitLab chart connects to the deployed Prometheus instance.